opensearch-project/project-website/_community_members/akhilpathivada.md

 twitter:
 linkedin:
 ---
-**Akhil Pathivada** is a Software Engineer exploring large-scale vector search, semantic retrieval and performance optimization with OpenSearch.
+**Akhil Pathivada** is a software engineer exploring large-scale vector search, semantic retrieval, and performance optimization with OpenSearch.